Skip to content

 import * as echo from '@koishijs/plugin-echo'

-// Create a new Koishi application
+// Create a Koishi instance

 const ctx = new Context({